Transaxle: Front-engine, rear-wheel-drive transaxles

 Front-engine, rear-wheel-drive vehicles tend to have the transmission up front just after the engine, but sometimes a front-engine drives a rear-mounted transaxle.
 This is generally done for reasons of weight distribution and is therefore common on sports cars.
 Another advantage is that since the driveshaft spins at engine speed, it only has to endure the torque of the engine instead of the torque multiplied by the 1st gear ratio.
 This design was pioneered in the 1934 Škoda Popular, and then in the 1950 Lancia Aurelia, designed by Vittorio Jano.

 Since this placement of the gearbox is unsuitable for a live axle (due to excessive unsprung mass), the rear suspension is either independent, or uses a de Dion tube (notably in Alfa Romeos).
 Rare exceptions to this rule were the Bugatti T46 and T50 which had a three speed gearbox on a live axle.

-Notable Front-engine, rear-wheel-drive vehicles with a transaxle design include:
+Notable front-engine, rear-wheel-drive vehicles with a transaxle design include:

+Note: The C5, C6 and C7 Corvettes, produced in the 1997 to 2019 model years, do not feature an integrated transaxle, where the transmission, axle and differential are combined into a single assembly.
+These years actually featured a rear-mounted transmission, which was a stand-alone unit bolted directly to the differential.
+While many, including General Motors, refer to this configuration as a transaxle, the first Corvette with an integrated transaxle was produced in the eighth generation Corvette, which was released in the 2020 model year.